dej0608/terranea/_pages/organizations.md

 ### Caius Parliament

-The Parliament of the holy Republic of Caius is responsible for policymaking, creating and enacting laws for the whole of the country.
+The Parliament of the Holy Republic of Caius is responsible for policymaking, creating and enacting laws for the whole of the country.

 The Holy Republic of Caius is divided into six provincial districts, each subdivided into a varying number of local districts.
 Each local district elects a representative to Parliament, and the representatives elect a Provincial Speaker who represent the larger provincial districts.
-The six Provincial Speakers make up the High Electorate, which is responsible for legislative oversight and decorum and oversight of the Pope.
+The six Provincial Speakers make up the High Electorate, which is responsible for legislative oversight and decorum, and oversight of the Pope.

 ## Other Organizations

-There are many organizations and factions that do not report directly to the Church or local government.
+There are many organizations and factions that are not affiliated with the Church or local government.

 ### The Makers